 - It burns cleanly compared to petrol.

-- Less pollution and greenhouse gases are emitted.
+- Less pollution and greenhouse gas emissions are produced.

-- It can be prepared from crops within the country itself, which reduces dependence on foreign crude oil.
+- It can be produced from domestic crops, reducing dependence on foreign crude oil.

 Why is the Government Bringing E20?

-India imports crude oil for petrol and diesel in large quantities every year.
+India imports large quantities of crude oil for petrol and diesel every year.
 It costs lakhs of crores of rupees.
-If ethanol is mixed with petrol, the burden of imports will be reduced, and farmers will also get additional income from their crops.
+If ethanol is mixed with petrol, the import burden will be reduced, and farmers will also earn additional income from their crops.
 E20 Petrol Reality and the India Government.

-According to the government, E20 will have these three major benefits:
+According to the government, E20 will have these three significant benefits:

-- Pollution will be reduced by 30-65% less emissions from petrol.
+- Pollution will be reduced by 30-65% due to lower emissions from petrol.

-- Crude oil costs will be reduced – Ethanol will be prepared in the country itself.
+- Crude oil costs will be reduced, and ethanol will be produced domestically.

-- Farmers’ income will increase – They will get additional profit by selling sugarcane and maize.
+- Farmers’ income will increase – they will earn additional profit from selling sugarcane and maize.

 The Benefits of E20 Are Good on Paper, But What is the Reality?